 Home Family and home Children What to do if your child is allergic to milk

-It is undeniable that breast milk is the healthiest natural food for a baby.
-But there are times when, after feeding, the child has rashes on the skin.
-This is due to the fact that mom's milk contains allergens.
+It is an undeniable fact that mother's milk is the healthiest natural food for a baby.
+But there are cases when, after feeding, a child develops rashes on the skin.
+This is due to the fact that mother's milk contains allergens.

-A baby is allergic to breast milk - what to do
+Your baby is allergic to breast milk - what to do?

-There is always a strong bond between mother and baby.
-Throughout pregnancy, the mother's body provides nutrition and protection to the baby.
+A strong relationship is always established between mother and baby.
+Throughout pregnancy, the mother’s body provides the baby with nutrition and protection.
 In the last weeks of pregnancy, the mother begins to produce milk.
-So right after birth kid will receive the necessary nutrition.
+So immediately after birth baby will receive the necessary nutrition.

-If the baby has such symptoms, then we can talk about allergies:
+If your baby has these symptoms, then we can talk about allergies:

 • Digestive disorders.